adit1110/PoCoTo/readme.md

 **Javadocs**:
 - Our Javadoc documentation is located inside the docs folder.
 From there, there is a file named index-html, which contains Javadocs for all of the Javadocs compiled.

-No separate installation is required.
-This feature is built into the main game.